premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 Numeric constants consist of integers, single precision, or double-precision numbers.
 Integer constants represent values that are counted and do not have a fractional part, e.g., +56, -678.

 A string constant is a sequence of alphanumeric characters enclosed in double quotation marks.
 The maximum length of a string constant is 255 characters.
-For example, 'New York'.
+For example, 'New York`.

 </blockquote>